vinish86/crossplane-explorer/README.md

 - **Beautiful Icons**: Each resource type has a clear, modern icon for easy navigation.
 - **CBT/Trace on XR**: Right-click any XR (composite resource) under deployment-flow and select **CBT** to run `crossplane beta trace` and view XR status in a tabular format in the Output panel.
 - **Field Watch (Real-Time Diff)**: Right-click any XR or MR under deployment-flow and select **Start Field Watch** to see real-time, field-level diffs for resource changes.
 You can also select **Stop Field Watch** to stop watching that resource.
 Both options are always available in the context menu, and you can run multiple Field Watches concurrently.
 The extension will handle duplicate start/stop requests gracefully.
 Powered by the Kubernetes JS client, this feature shows a clean, YAML-like diff output for every change, with no off-by-one or noisy metadata.
 Only meaningful changes are shown, making it easy to track resource evolution live.
+- **Pause/Resume XR and MR**: Right-click any XR or MR and select **Pause Resource** to add the annotation `crossplane.io/paused=true`, pausing reconciliation for that resource.
+Select **Resume Resource** to set the annotation to `crossplane.io/paused=false`, resuming reconciliation.
+The extension checks for permissions and verifies that the annotation was applied.
+If you do not have permission or the annotation was not applied, you will see a clear error or warning message.
+This feature is idempotent and always sets the annotation to the desired value.

 ## Deployment Tree Structure: claim > XR > MR